ransom1990/winapps/README.md

 -------------------------------
 navigate the the windows folder and clone repo
 -
-if you are Cody, Ethan or I, you will know what to do - cheers
+if you are Cody, Ethan or I, you will know what to do.
+-
+cheers